Two Texas judges ruled that the governor cannot prevent counties from imposing local mask mandates.

 Representatives of Texas Attorney General Ken Paxton didn’t immediately respond to a request for comment.

 The fight also implicates decisions by companies requiring customers to wear masks or show proof of vaccination.
 Norwegian Cruise Line Holdings Ltd. on Sunday won a preliminary injunction overriding a Florida law that prohibited the company from requiring passengers to prove they’d gotten Covid shots before boarding a ship.

 At least seven states, including Arizona and Arkansas, have banned local school districts from requiring masks on students.
 Other states, like California and Washington, have required masks in public schools, but left flexibility for districts and private schools.
 The national Centers for Disease Control and Prevention recently updated its guidance, citing the nationwide upwelling of delta infections, that all school children and staff should wear masks while indoors.

 Abbott’s order threatens school districts with hefty fines if they require students or staff to wear masks –- a requirement that school district leaders in San Antonio and Dallas have defiantly announced for the fall semester that begins in a few weeks.

-In temporarily blocking the Texas governor’s mask ban, state judge Antonia Arteaga in Bexar County said local public health officials’ concerns for school children swayed her thinking.
-Another hearing is set for Aug.
-16.
+In temporarily blocking the Texas governor’s mask ban, state judge Antonia Arteaga in Bexar County said local public health officials’ concerns for school children swayed her thinking, according to The San Antonio Report, a local non-profit newsroom.

 “The governor is not vested with authority to control everything that happens in the state,” Brent Walker, a lawyer for Dallas County’s top official said Tuesday in the Dallas court proceeding.
 “People are going to die unless we start doing more.”